impredicative/podgenai/README.md

 # podgenai
 Generate approximately an hour-long informational audio podcast mp3 on a given topic using the GPT-4 LLM.
 A funded [OpenAI API key](https://platform.openai.com/api-keys) is required.

-This very much is hurriedly-written alpha software, but it is tested to work.
+This very much is hurriedly-written alpha software, but it is tested to work, and the used prompts have been customized to obtain reasonable results.

 ## Approach
 For a given topic, the high-level approach is: